Mauzey/Diabetes-Prediction/README.md

 *Note: 'outcome' refers to whether an individual does, or does not, have diabetes*

 #### Insights
+* Variables are on different scales, and therefore must be standardised
 * The majority of data has been collected from individuals between 20 and 30 years of age
 * BMI, Blood Pressure, and Glucose Concentration are normally distributed
   * This is to be expected when such statistics are collected from a population